 These are my top recommendations for software that will enable you to draw or model your designs.
-Some of these links are affiliate links, meaning I earn an affiliate commission if you decide to purchase.
+Some of these links are affiliate links, meaning I earn an affiliate commission if you decide to purchase (*indicates affiliate links).
 However, I recommend these tools no matter what, the affiliates just help me keep creating content for this site.

 SketchUp Pro really gives you all the tools you need to fully model your ideas.
 You can create the complex shape of the bespoke piece of furniture you’ve sketched out, you can create the detailed architecture of the space you’re designing.
 It’s really a powerful program that gives you the opportunity to digitally visualize even your most unique and inspired ideas.
 Layout is the program that comes with Sketchup Pro and gives you the option to create scaled drawings from your model.

 Adobe Photoshop is really helpful in how you can take your rendered visuals to the next level, but it’s also just an incredibly helpful software to know your way around for many other reasons, creating logos, social graphics, editing project photos, etc. Photoshop gives you a lot of options; the key to remember is that you’re using the software as an interior designer not as a photographer. *This is an affiliate link.